 Prednisone is the preferred medication at flare onset; NSAIDs or COX-2 inhibitors may help with symptoms.
 Other agents like mast- cell stabilizers or bisphosphonates lack strong evidence and are not standard flare-up treatments.

-Some of the most common procedures for excess bone removal in severe cases of FOP include curettage and osteotomy.
+Surgical removal of heterotopic bone is strongly discouraged because it triggers new bone formation.
+Some of the most common procedures for excess bone removal in severe cases (only in life‑threatening emergencies) of FOP include curettage and osteotomy and must involve FOP specialists.
 Curettage is not recommended for FOP-related bone, as any invasive procedure risks inducing further heterotopic ossification.
-In India, these procedures typically cost between Rs.
-80,000 and Rs.
-2,50,000.
+In India, these procedures typically cost between ₹80,000 and ₹2,50,000.

 Avoiding trauma is crucial for preventing the formation of new bone in the affected region.
 This includes avoiding intramuscular injections, dental procedures that can cause jaw trauma, and preventing illnesses like the flu.